MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![Awake screenshot](../images/pt-awake-menu.png)](awake.md)
     :::column-end:::
     :::column span="2":::
         [Awake](awake.md) is designed to keep a computer awake without having to manage its power & sleep settings.
-This behavior can be helpful when running time-consuming tasks, ensuring that the computer does not go to sleep or turn off its screens.
+This behavior can be helpful when running time-consuming tasks, ensuring that the computer does not go to sleep or turns off its screens.
     :::column-end:::
 :::row-end:::